dreyk/zraft_lib/README.md

       {crash_log_count,5}]},
  {sasl,[{sasl_error_logger,false}]}].
  ```
+- "election_timeout" - Timeout(in ms) used by Follower to start new election process (default 500).
+- "request_timeout" - Timeout(in ms) used by Leader to wait replicate RPC reply from Follower (default 2*election_timeout).
 - "snapshot_listener_port" - Default port used for transfer snapshot.(0 - any free port).
 - "snapshot_listener_addr" - Bind Address for accept snapshot transfer connections.
 - "snapshot_backup" - If it's turn on all snapshot will be archived.